NanduWasTaken/Walnut-Discord-Bot/README.md

 > You may not claim this as your own!
 The original source was created by [NanduWasTaken](https://github.com/NanduWasTaken).
 You should credit the orginal owners on your project if you are using this bot.

-> Discord-Bot is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs)
+> Walnut is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs)
 > If you like this repository, feel free to leave a star ⭐ to motivate me!

 <!-- Features -->